 - Registration and login

-Let users enter the P2P platform effortlessly with Facebook or Gmail integrations.
+Let users effortlessly register on your platform with Facebook and Gmail integrations.
 Verify users’ identities and collect contact details to provide maximum security.

 - Notifications and reminders

 Notify users about pick-up and drop-off dates.
-Add a calendar or synchronize plans with users’ Google Calendars.
+Add a calendar or synchronize with Google Calendar.

 The payment gateway you work with may ask users for personal data.
-With its help, you let shippers send payments, as well as let carriers accept them after conditions are met.
+With its help, shippers can pay and carriers can receive payment after delivery conditions are met.

 - Ratings and reviews

-In 2019, Uber for trucks was augmented with rating functionality.
-Follow the lead: allow shippers to leave feedback on carriers’ services and make your platform more trustworthy.
+In 2019, In 2019, Uber added rating functionality to Uber Freight.
+Follow the lead: allow shippers to leave feedback on carriers’ services to make your platform more trustworthy.

 - Shipment details

-Ask shippers for detailed descriptions of their cargo.
-Grant carriers access to this information.
+Ask shippers for detailed descriptions of their cargo, and grant carriers access to this information.

 - Live chat